Buying a New Build? Developers May Soon Have to Pre-Fund Your HOA's Savings Account

 What This Bill Actually Does

-The second major half of this bill solves a massive headache for established HOAs: firing a terrible management company.
-Under current law, bitter or disorganized management companies can drag their feet returning neighborhood funds, passwords, and vendor contracts.
-This bill sets a strict 45-day deadline for the old company to hand over everything—keys, bank accounts, records—at no charge.
-If they miss the deadline, they get hit with a $250 per business day penalty, plus liability for any late fees the HOA incurs because they couldn't access their own money.
-If a court finds the company willfully withheld the files, they face treble damages (paying triple the actual financial harm) plus the HOA's attorney fees.
+The second half of this legislation fixes a notorious headache for established HOAs: the bad breakup with a management company.
+When an HOA fires a property management company, the old company sometimes drags its feet handing over the bank accounts, vendor invoices, passwords, and keys.
+This legislation gives the former management company exactly 45 days to hand over all records and funds to the new company or the board, at no charge.
+If they miss the deadline, they get hit with a $250 per day penalty, plus they are on the hook for any late fees the HOA racks up because they couldn't access their own money.
+If a court decides the delay was willful, the management company has to pay treble (triple) damages plus the HOA's attorney fees.

 What It Means for You